Product Specific FAQs about Enclosures

 Stock part numbers are our regular catalog of products easily searched on our website.
 Stock parts are off-the-shelf enclosures available for purchase.

-Custom part numbers are enclosures that are modified with CNC machining and/or digital printing & graphics specifically for you, so these part numbers are unique and not found within our regular catalog (custom part numbers start with J-, JG- or G-).
+Custom part numbers are enclosures that are modified with CNC machining and/or graphics specifically for you, so these part numbers are unique and not found within our regular catalog (custom part numbers start with J-, JG- or G-).
 Your custom part numbers are found in your account under the "My Quotes & Custom Parts" section.

 A popular solution is a process known as solvent bonding, using compounds such as acetone or MEK.
 The solvent is placed on both surfaces of the parts to be bonded (the outer ridge of the potting box and the inside of the cover).
 This softens each of the surfaces and causes them to swell.
 Then, by applying pressure to the two parts and allowing the solvents to evaporate, the two surfaces are permanently bonded.
 A simpler method is to use Super Glue or any sort of ABS or plastic cement.